junhan/learnmachinelearning/doc/installation.md

    source deactivate
    ```

-## install pytorch-gpu
+## install pytorch-gpu in ubuntu 18.04
-As pytorch recently release their 1.0 version, install this library as well.
+As pytorch recently release their 1.0 version, install this framework as well.

 Based on previous installation of cuda library, install pytorch via conda.